 A stroll through Bowen's Wharf in downtown Newport will land you at The Wharf Southern Kitchen where southern-style cuisine is served up with New England ingredients.
 Think: fried oyster po-boys and seafood jambalaya.
 Their patio area is outfitted with heaters and vinyl siding for outdoor dining well into the chillier months.

 Johnny's is located on the historic grounds once owned by John Clarke, the founder of Newport.
-Part of the Atlantic Resort in Middletown, the restaurant is an homage to the iconic beachfront restaurant that was opened in 1938 at the Atlantic Beach Club.
+Part of the Wyndham Newport Hotel in Middletown, the restaurant is an homage to the iconic beachfront restaurant that was opened in 1938 at the Atlantic Beach Club.
 The menu is eclectic with offerings ranging from seafood to pasta and sandwiches, and their outdoor patio comes equipped with scenic views of the reservoir.

 15 Point Road in Portsmouth is known for upscale menu items (think: pesto crusted salmon and cajun pan-seared native swordfish) in a casual setting.
 Their menu is largely influenced by local offerings and their expanded front and back patio overlooks the Sakonnet River making for a serene experience.